21 Best Places to Visit in New England: The Ultimate List 🍁

 The Berkshires, Massachusetts

-This area is a popular destination for travelers, especially in the summer.
+This area is a popular destination for travelers, especially in the warmer months.

 Culture abounds in the Berkshires, from spots like Mass MoCA and other museums to venue Tanglewood, where you can enjoy concerts from leading symphonies and folk artists like James Taylor to theatre productions put on by the well-known, professional Shakespeare & Company.